Rockefeller Center: Post-World War II expansion

 In 1949, in the face of a shrinking congregation, the St. Nicholas Church leased the church building to the Massachusetts Mutual Life Insurance Company, who then leased three contiguous plots from Rockefeller Center for a proposed 28-story building.
 The congregation was dispersed to other churches, and the old church building at Fifth Avenue and 48th Street was subsequently demolished.
 Construction commenced on 600 Fifth Avenue in 1950, and the tower was completed by 1952.
 The building was named after the Sinclair Oil Company, who leased eight floors.
 As a result of Sinclair's relocation to 600 Fifth Avenue, as well as Esso's relocation to 75 Rockefeller Plaza, NBC and RCA could expand into the space that Sinclair and Esso formerly occupied in the original complex, and they moved out of the Center Theatre shortly after the Sinclair Oil Company moved into its own tower.
 In mid-1953, Columbia bought all of the land along Sixth Avenue that had been owned by the Underel Corporation at a cost of $5.5 million.
-Rockefeller Center leased the land back from Columbia until 1973 for $200,000 a year.
-This allowed Columbia to install air conditioning, passing the costs on to the remaining tenants in return for lease extensions.
+Rockefeller Center leased the land back from Columbia and extended its lease for the entire complex until 1973 for an additional $200,000 a year.
+The longer lease duration allowed Rockefeller Center the opportunity to amortize the cost of the installation of air conditioning.
+Rockefeller Center management was able to further reduce the impact on its balance sheet of the air conditioning installation by passing on some costs to the remaining tenants in return for lease extensions.

 The small Center Theatre was deemed redundant to the Radio City Music Hall, and in its final years, had been used as an NBC and RCA broadcasting space.
 After NBC and RCA expanded into the floor area formerly occupied by Sinclair, the U.S. Rubber Company indicated that it wanted to expand its office building into the space that was taken up by the underused theater.
 In October 1953, it was announced that the theater would be demolished.
 It was demolished in 1954.